 A frenzy of construction indeed!
 In the Bronx we are surrounded by New Deal projects without even knowing it.
 President Franklin Delano Roosevelt's New Deal designed, constructed, and/or paid for a great many Bronx landmarks including the following.
 The links are to pages that contain (as of June 2014) verification of New Deal involvement, or links to such pages:

 In 2005 a project was launched at the University of California at Berkeley to assemble just such a compendium: The Living New Deal.
 It's not an easy task because modern corporate America has made considerable efforts to erase all memory of the New Deal.
-In most cases the plaques identifying New Deal projects have been removed or replaced (as in Oval Park), and many texts fail to mention New Deal funding, design, or labor when discussing the many landmarks that were, in fact, created by the New Deal (the NYC Parks Department is an exception and does give credit where it is due in many cases).
+In most cases the plaques identifying New Deal projects have been removed or replaced or (in the case NYC Parks Department, never existed at all), and many texts fail to mention New Deal funding, design, or labor when discussing the many landmarks that were, in fact, created by the New Deal.

 For my part, I'm just starting to discover, identify, research, photograph, and document some of the New Deal projects in the Bronx.
 This page is kind of a feeder for the Living New Deal project, where you can find a preliminary list of Bronx New Deal Projects.